 13. New Politics' singer danced like he'd just guzzled 10 egg nogs.

-Danish new wavers New Politics are one of those rare bands who can play top 40 station KIIS FM's Jungle Ball on a bill with Miley Cyrus (which they did this past Friday), then the very next night rock out at KROQ with Foals and Grouplove.
+Danish new wavers New Politics are one of those rare bands that can play top 40 station KIIS FM's Jingle Ball on a bill with Miley Cyrus (which they did this past Friday), then the very next night rock out at KROQ with Foals and Grouplove.
 Their secret?
 The universally crowd-pleasing dancing of rubber-limbed frontman David Boyd, who seems to have picked up his moves from classic R.E.M. videos, Sinead O'Connor's "The Emperor's New Clothes," and Yoko Ono.
 I just wish someone had caught on video the eye-popping moment when David actually ran up the completely vertical side of an amp and then did a backflip.
 Yes, that actually happened.
 A Christmas miracle!

 12. AFI brought back ghosts of Christmas past.

-Every spectator in the KROQ crowd seemed to be reliving those carefree days of emo youth when AFI, who recently their first album in four years, took the stage.
+Every spectator in the KROQ crowd seemed to be reliving those carefree days of emo youth when AFI, who recently released their first album in four years, took the stage.
 Worshipful fans in the aptly named Shrine practically sobbed as frontman Davey Havok (still every inch the red-Hot Topic rock star) belted very Christmas-worthy song selections like "Silver and Cold" and "Love Like Winter."
 But I'll always have an especially nostalgic spot in my heart for the sparkliest and glammiest of all AFI anthems, "Miss Murder."

 11. Vampire Weekend played their unintentional, accident holiday hit.